Titans Week: COVID-19 outbreak postpones game, more positive tests reported

 INTO THE WEEKEND:

-The outbreak has not been contained yet, after one more player and 3 staff memebers tested positive for COVID-19.
+The outbreak has not been contained yet, after defensive lineman Jeffery Simmons and two staff members tested positive for COVID-19.
 This brings the total number in the organization to 18 people.

 THE SILVER LINING: